ntkamy666/Invsee-NetherGames-PM5/README.md

 > make sure the player have permission or have operator role in game!

 - This Plugin Allow You See Players Inventory In A Gui.
-- You Can Move PLayers Items Or Grab The Players Items This An Awesome Plugin For Admins
+- You Can Move PLayers Items Or Grab The Players Items This An Awesome Plugin For Admins.

 # ✨ | Commands